Donatas Motiejūnas

-Donatas Motiejūnas ([dɔˈnaːtɐs moːtʲiəˈjûːnɐs]; born September 20, 1990) is a Lithuanian professional basketball player for AS Monaco Basket of LNB Pro A and the EuroLeague.
+Donatas Motiejūnas ([dɔˈnaːtɐs moːtʲiəˈjûːnɐs]; born September 20, 1990) is a Lithuanian professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), ABA League and the EuroLeague.
 He was drafted 20th overall in the 2011 NBA draft by the Minnesota Timberwolves before going on to win the 2012 Polish Basketball League championship with Asseco Prokom Gdynia.
 After spending four seasons with the Houston Rockets from 2012 to 2016, Motiejūnas joined the New Orleans Pelicans in January 2017.

 Professional career

 Žalgiris Kaunas (2005–2008)

 In 2005, Motiejūnas began his career playing with Žalgiris Kaunas' junior team, Žalgiris-Arvydas Sabonis school, who play in the Lithuanian National Basketball League.
 In 2007–08, he made his debut for the senior team in a Baltic League game against the ASK Riga.
 He scored 15 points in 22 minutes.

 Aisčiai Kaunas (2008–2009)

 In 2008, Motiejūnas signed with Aisčiai Kaunas for the 2008–09 season where he went on to average 19.9 points and 7.0 rebounds in 29.3 minutes per game, and he scored a season-high 29 points in a Lithuanian League game against Nevėžis on March 22, 2009.